-Burials, if encountered, will be recorded and lifted with an on site human bone specialist available to record as much information as possible (see human remains section below).
+Burials, if encountered, will be left in situ at this evaluation stage with an on site human bone specialist available to record as much information as possible (see human remains section below).

 Fast hand-excavation techniques involving (for instance) picks, forks and mattocks will not be used on complex stratigraphy.